English Bulldog Blog

 Buying better quality dog foods will also help.
 Look for dog foods that use natural ingredients without any additives, allergens, or colorings, and which have high fiber levels in them.
 Natural ingredients will make dog food more expensive, but it will be worth it in the long run.
 For fiber, you can also mix carrots, brown rice, green beans, or apples into their foods.

 Looking into extra supplements is also a good idea.
-Introducing probiotics, vitamin B, and other digestive enzymes, along with some herbs, improve their digestion.
-You can find treats which include these ingredients.
+Introducing probiotics, vitamin B, and other digestive enzymes, along with some herbs, improves their digestion.
+You can find treats that include these ingredients.

 Lastly, if you are truly desperate, you can get your bulldog some anti-fart cookies.
 If everything else fails, investing in some of these cookies might be a good idea.
 They are fiber and nutrient-rich, which help control the odor of the farts.
 These cookies will not hurt bulldogs, they are basically just to ease the pressure off their digestive system.